 National income and product accounts (NIPAs) are provided by the Bureau of Economic Analysis (BEA) within the Department of Commerce.
 The NIPAs are a national accounting framework to track economic activity within the United States.
 The EP program uses the NIPAs in analyzing historical macroeconomic activity and to project the overall aggregate economic trend.
 One component of the NIPAs is the aggregate gross domestic product (GDP), also known as final demand.
 The NIPAs also provide more detailed information on final demand, which EP uses to estimate commodity based final demand in the context of an input-output system.

-Two measures of employment produced by the U.S. Bureau of Labor Statistics (BLS) produces two measures of employment: (1) the Current Employment Statistics (CES) survey, an establishment survey that offers data on nonagricultural wage and salary employment and weekly hours for most nonagricultural industries and the logging industry, and (2) the Current Population Survey (CPS), a household survey that includes information regarding agricultural employment, self-employed workers and hours, and private household workers.
-The CES measure counts the number of jobs, while the CPS counts the number of persons.
-The CES data are the principal source of historical employment data for the projections program.
-However, the CES data only cover nonfarm payroll jobs and do not include agricultural sector, private household, or self-employed workers.
-The CPS data are used to supplement CES where data would otherwise not be available.
+Two measures of employment produced by the U.S. Bureau of Labor Statistics (BLS) are used by EP to determine base year employment: (1) the Current Employment Statistics (CES) survey, an establishment survey that provides data on wage and salary employment and weekly hours for most nonagricultural industries and the logging industry, and (2) the Current Population Survey (CPS), a household survey that includes information regarding agricultural employment, self-employed workers and hours, and private household workers.
+The CES counts the number of jobs, and the CPS counts the number of persons.
+CES data are the principal source of historical employment data for the projections program.
+However, CES data do not include the self-employed, workers in private households, and most of the agricultural sector.
+CPS data are used to supplement CES data where necessary.
 The EP program uses the CPS person-based measure of employment in a manner that assumes one job per person.

 After estimating industry employment, EP staff use the National Employment Matrix to break industry employment out into detailed occupations.
 This matrix shows the distribution of occupational employment by industries for wage and salary workers, as well as the distribution of self-employed workers by occupation.
-The distribution of occupations by industry represents the occupational staffing patterns for each industry.
+The distribution of occupations by industry represents the occupational staffing pattern for each industry.
 The BLS Occupational Employment and Wage Statistics (OEWS) survey provides the main source data for staffing patterns.

 EP staff use a variety of data sources that are categorized by two classification systems, providing structure to the output, employment, and occupation data.2 The North American Industry Classification System (NAICS) is used for classifying industry output and employment, while the Standard Occupational Classification System (SOC) is used for all EP occupation data.

-The BLS employment projections are a projection and not a forecast.
-The distinction emphasizes purpose and results.
+BLS employment projections are a projection and not a forecast.
 Projections use a set of assumptions to determine long-term underlying trends, whereas forecasts focus on predicting actual outcomes in the near term.
-The assumptions that underlie projections are designed to provide a neutral backdrop so that a focused analysis of the long-term trends can take place.
-For example, BLS does not forecast business cycle activity, but rather is concerned with the long-term growth path of the aggregate economy.
+The assumptions that guide BLS projections are designed to provide a neutral backdrop so that a focused analysis of the long-term trends can take place.
+For example, BLS does not forecast business cycle activity but rather is concerned with the long-term growth path of the aggregate economy.
 Because the purpose of a forecast is prediction, the forecast user will be interested in the actual forecast values.
 A projection, however, supplies the user with a plausible scenario to help understand the ramifications of the long-term trends.

 The following assumptions underlie the BLS employment projections:

 In addition to these general assumptions, individual components of the projections may incorporate specific assumptions, or exogenous inputs.
-For example, the labor force model projects labor force participation rates and then applies them to the Census Bureau population projections to derive the labor force level.
-These assumptions are discussed in the relevant sections of the calculations section.
+For example, the labor force model projects labor force participation rates and then applies them to the U.S. Census Bureau population projections to derive the labor force level.
+These assumptions are discussed in the Calculation section.

-Finally, the unexpected will occur and have unforeseen influences.
-Unanticipated events may include wars, disasters, and changes in technology, human understanding, or social dynamics.
-In this context, BLS employment projections should be considered as likely outcomes based on specified assumptions, and not definite outcomes.
+Finally, unexpected events will occur and have unforeseen influences.
+These events may include wars, disasters, and changes in technology, or social dynamics.
+In this context, BLS employment projections should be seen as likely outcomes based on specified assumptions instead of definite outcomes.